Last reviewed 21 May 2020

 What are the symptoms?

+Symptoms begin gradually and are usually mild.
 Most people (about 80%) recover from the disease without needing special treatment.
 A small percentage can become seriously ill and develop difficulty breathing.
 This is particularly dangerous for people with weakened immune systems, for older people, and for those with long-term conditions such as diabetes, cancer and chronic lung disease.

 How can people protect themselves?